Not much to me is yonder lane

 Until I've heard he's dead.

-We are busy working to bring Siegfried Sassoon's "The Hawthorn Tree" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "The Hawthorn Tree" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Hawthorn Tree" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.